 This was an episode about the climate emergency, but it was also an episode about why it’s important to let ourselves feel the anger, the sadness, and the grief necesssry to process the captured nature of the systems that govern us, and how processing those feelings is necessary to have the energy and wherewithal to take action and move forward.

-Finished reading: Little Brother by Cory Doctorow 📚 I wish I found this book when I was younger.
+I wish I found this book when I was younger.
 I didn’t truly understand public-private key encryption until I read Cryptonomicon.
 This was an easier explanation.
-More importantly, this book is grounded in the defense of civil rights.